manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

 end
 ```

 Here I basically copied over my function from Haskell, but I was getting odd results in the low index values.
 It took me a while to think about negative value integer division, and then I even got thrown off that track because of the way Haskell wants you to enter negative numbers (`(-1)` not just `-1`).
 But the bug came down to this.
 Haskell was doing integer division rounding down to minus infinity, while Julia by default was rounding to zero.
 So for example Haskell would take `div (-3) 4` and give `-1` while Julia would take `div(-3, 4)` and give `0`.

 Aiyahh!
-After much head scratching and doc reading I realized the issue, and Julia `div` takes an optional third arg telling it how to round negative values, and so I pass it the `RoundDown` arg above.
+After much head scratching and doc reading I realized the issue, and Julia `div` takes an optional third arg telling it how to round negative values, and so I pass it the `RoundDown` arg above and get the desired result.

 ```julia
 function find_switch_times( schedules )